 It’s wise to not abuse, mistreat or violently punish your Doberman; there are many reports of them turning on owners.
 There are very few dogs that are aware of disrespect from humans like Dobermans.
 If they know they’re loved and respected, they will be great guard dogs who return the sentiments with unconditional love.
 But if they know they’re experiencing abuse, they will attack their caretakers, which can end in severe injury and even death.

 Yes, Dobermans are very protective of their owners.
 They love this kind of work, and that is how their existence came about.
 Dobermans take pride in providing guardianship of an owner against strangers and intruders.

 Yes, a well-trained Doberman will attack an intruder.
 They are quick, keen, and stealthy.
 Dobermans have the ability to react well before an unwelcome guest comes around your home or property.

 An untrained Doberman can protect you because it’s in their nature to do so.
 But without standardized training, it may be iffy.
 This is going to be more true for males than females because males tend to be more playful and friendly.
 So, if an intruder or attacker speaks nice to your untrained male, he might fail in its protective detail.

 Can A Doberman Kill A Human?

-Yes, Dobermans can kill people, it’s why police and military use them in their work.
+Yes, Dobermans can kill people; it’s why police and the military use them in their work.
 Not only do they have a super strong bite, as mentioned earlier, they also have a scissor bite.
-This means that not only is there massive amounts of pressure, their teeth are precise and sharp.
+This means that not only is there massive amounts of pressure, but their teeth are also precise and sharp.
 They can deliver a lot of damage in a short period of time.